Redskins worried about Marshawn Lynch's running, not his dancing

 "He's still a beast," Hood said.
 "That's his title?
 Beast Mode, right?
 Still a beast.
 [But] you get all 11 hats to the ball, it's hard for anyone to run."

-But Hood likes that sort of game.
-What he doesn't like?
-Smaller backs who like to dance on the field (and not the sideline).
+But Hood likes that sort of game -- smaller backs who like to dance on the field (and not the sideline).
 Lynch tries to run over defenders, instead.

 "I love contact," Hood said.
 "I'm a big guy.
 I played against Steven Jackson when he was with the Rams or Peyton Hillis when he was with the Browns -- I love going against big backs because I don't have to worry about a shifty back going side to side.
 I like to go from north to south.
 It's good to go against, in my mind, a future Hall of Famer.
 It's going to be good for us to see what we do against them.